hiddenSymmetries/simsopt/docs/source/example_wireframe.rst

   wireframe to reserve space for other components, or for preventing current from flowing across certain user-imposed boundaries.

-The RCLS examples solutions with the following characteristics:
+This section describes two examples of RCLS solutions:

 - A basic use case that can be made arbitrarily accurate by increasing the wireframe resolution
-- Certain segments of the wireframe are blocked off to leave room for ports modeled by :obj:`~simsopt.geo.Port` subclasses
+- A solution in which segments of the wireframe are blocked off to leave room for ports modeled by :obj:`~simsopt.geo.Port` subclasses

 Basic RCLS